mk360/feh-battles/src/architecture.md

 ### Skill Maps

 So I met an interesting problem.
 Let's say I want to run any `onCombatInitiate` Skill Hook on two units who are battling.
-Since a unit has up to 7 Skill Slots, that makes 14 checks that are guaranteed to run less than 5 Hooks total.
-So that's a 64% of potential skills that was not executed.
+Since a unit has up to 7 Skill Slots, that makes 7 checks, with at most, as many functions being ran (though this is highly unlikely in practice, given that skills don't stick to a single effect).
 And that's just for one hook.
 So I had to come up with a more time-efficient way of running these skill hooks.

 Enter, Skill Maps.
 Each Entity (Hero) is mapped to their Skill Hooks, with each Hook containing all the Components whose matching Skills contain this hook.